-TW: self-harm (cutting; aftermath only), hypersexuality, past child sexual abuse, domestic violence/murder, gun violence, complicated asexual feels, trauma, consent to sex discussed
+TW: self-harm (cutting; aftermath only), hypersexuality, past child sexual abuse, domestic violence/murder, gun violence [these three are discussed in some detail], complicated feelings towards asexuality, trauma, consent to sex discussed

 (that must have been hard)

 Dishes.
 I was going to put away dishes from the drying rack.
 That would work.

 Avery hadn’t specified what was hard for me, which made me wonder.
 They’d said I’d saved both of their lives, but did they know?
 Did they care?
 Were they choosing sides or did they, like me, think that was pointless?
 Kiera was a murderer.
 But—

 There shouldn’t be a but to murder.
 I was just… going in circles.

 (”we ’ re just bodies to you” and the forced, twisted smile on Kiera ’ s face, the desperate attempt to brush it off)

 I wasn’t supposed to be able to read people.
 I kept making mistakes, when I was involved.
 But it wasn’t that—nobody actually wanted you to read them.
 They wanted you to play by the rules.
 They told you they were fine, and there were different rules depending on who you were in their life, what gender you were, what they wanted you to believe, the way they said it, how much you knew and didn’t know.
 What you actually felt or thought didn’t matter.
 You followed the rules, and you weren’t supposed to acknowledge that there were rules.
 And me?
 Half of why I got in trouble was because I didn’t know the rules.
 Or more to the point, I knew the rules, but I cared more about the truth.
 It was why I’d thought being a private eye would work.
 Romantic, sure.
 Also a great way of hiding from my lack of social skills.

 But this time around—